Scalified/fab/README.md

 >
 > Shadow maximum radius value is calculated by multiplying the shadow initial radius and shadow response factor, which is by default 1.75f.
 Shadow response factor can't be changed.
 >
 > Note, that having Shadow Responsive Effect enabled leads to **increasing** of the **ActionButton** general view size.
 In this case view size calculated based on the maximum value of the shadow radius.
-This means, that event if there is a place near the **ActionButton** unfilled, it is actually used by Shadow Responsive Effect
+This means, that even if there is a place near the **ActionButton** unfilled, it is actually used by Shadow Responsive Effect

 ##### Ripple Effect